Urban forests around Glasgow and Edinburgh

-A forest adventure is closer than you think.
-If you’re one of the over 1 million people that call Edinburgh or Glasgow home, you may be surprised to know there are several forests on the doorstep to your city just waiting to be explored.
+A forest adventure is often closer than you think.
+If you’re one of the over 1 million people that call Edinburgh or Glasgow home, you may be surprised to know there are several forests on the doorstep to your city, just waiting to be explored.
 With recent research suggesting that people who live near and relax in their local woodlands are three times less stressed than their less fortunate urban neighbours, there's never been a better time to build a walk on the wild side into your routine.

 The forest can mean different things to different people – a place to discover, a place to relax, a place of quiet contemplation.
 Watch our video to find out what the forest means to some of our regular forest visitors…